robulouski/text-spread/README.rst

 from (reasonably well formatted) text files and presenting that data in a tabular format (i.e. spreadsheet).

-The basic idea is that there will be config file(s) which specify filename(s) along with regexes and options for how the file(s) should be parsed, and into which column data extracted with the regexes should go.
+The basic idea is that instead of having to write a custom script every time you might want to extract data out of a text file, you just write a config file instead.
+The config file will specify things like input filename, regular expressions for finding data, options for how the file should be parsed, and details about which column bits of data should go.

 Once parsed a simple GUI displays the extracted data in table widgets (on a separate tab for each file), with the possibility from there to copy and paste selectively, or save the whole thing as a CVS file, spreadsheet, etc.

-Written in Python with PySide Qt bindings.
+Written in Python (2.7) with PySide Qt bindings.

 Motivation